 Don began keeping the first electronic records in a Paradox database.
 Don was joined by Melodye and John Pompa on Second Millennium for backup and relays.
 Melodye became the Net Controller in August 1999 and in 2007, she developed the first website, www.safetyandsecuritynet.com, which included five years of historic data.
 Based on her considerable experience she added information that addressed the most frequently asked questions that came up on the net.
 With Melodye and John’s move ashore in June 2012, Harm Brink of Horta took over the responsibilities of Net Control.

 In early 2013, Kim White of Gabrielle with the assistance of other knowledgeable and dedicated cruisers developed and administered our first user survey, collecting information necessary to help chart the future of CSSN.
+Mary Stone of Ms. Astor joined the team in June of 2014 and served in a technical capacity first as webmaster and later doing special projects until December, 2017.
 Ken Kurlychek of Mary T joined the team in April 2016, taking the lead in technical matters.
-In November 2106, we welcomed Oliver O’Sullivan, of Lady Alice De Serk as associate webmaster to our growing team.
+In November 2016, we welcomed Oliver O’Sullivan, of Lady Alice De Serk as associate webmaster to our growing team.

 Kim continues to provide overall coordination of CSSN activities, with the help and support of the all-volunteer CSSN team.